Updated August 23, 2022

 Community Energy and Emissions Plan

 Sooke’s CEEP (Community Energy and Emissions Plan) has developed a holistic strategy for reducing GHG emissions from both corporate operations and community-wide sources.
-This plan is a comprehensive strategy which guides the next steps for both community and corporate climate action in effort to reach the reduction targets of the Official Community Plan (OCP).
+This plan is a comprehensive strategy that guides the next steps for both community and corporate climate action in an effort to reach the reduction targets of the Official Community Plan (OCP).